cavenderbi/Capstone/README.md

-# Capstone Project game.
+# Capstone Project
 Top-down rougelike for the GameBoy.